 Where We Are Now

-In just four years, NOAH has grown our membership base, secured funding for publications and events, launched two webinar series on professionalization and research, instituted regular member-driven Creative Response Forums, Research Forums and Member Meetups, and hosted 6 annual conferences and two leadership summits.
-We are currently developing a core curriculum for artists and arts administrators, are currently establishing a new NOAH Arts in Health Professional Credential, and reviewing and revising the Code of Ethics for Artists and Arts Administrators in Healthcare & Community Settings (a living document).
-In addition, we are updating our strategic plan which will chart our path forward as we unite, advance, and serve the field.
+Since 2016 NOAH has seen consistent growth in membership.
+We’ve launched two webinar series on professionalization and research, instituted regular member-driven Creative Response Forums, Research Forums and Member Meetups, and hosted 6 annual conferences and 3 leadership summits.
+We have released a core curriculum for artists and arts administrators, are currently establishing a new NOAH Arts in Health Professional Credential, and reviewing and revising the Code of Ethics for Artists and Arts Administrators in Healthcare & Community Settings (a living document).
+In addition, we are updating our strategic plan which will chart our path forward as we unite, advance and serve the field.

 NOAH & Arts in Health Timeline